Iowa Medicaid Long Term Care Eligibility

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled and can receive care in home or at a facility.
 The applicant must meet certain medical requirements consistent with the level of care requested.

-3. Income Limitations – the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, IRAs, etc.) must be less than $2,022; $4,189 per month with a Miller trust.
+3. Income Limitations – the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, IRAs, etc.) must be less than $2,205 per month.
 There is a personal needs allowance of $50/month that is not factored into the total countable income.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.